ll3N1GmAll/ATAT/README.txt

 METHOD 2:
 This will be updated once the aforementioned feature has been fixed by Rapid7.

-OPTION: Powershell Empire:
+OPTION: Empire & DeathStar:
 THIS SECTION ONLY WORKS FROM THE /root/ CONTEXT!!
 IF YOU'RE NOT LOGGED IN AS root, DO NOT USE THESE OPTIONS!!
 Empire & DeathStar MUST be installed in /root/!!
+Only Launch DeathStar (Step 2) If Your Goal Is To Automate Domain Admin Credential Acquisition

-Step 1 must br run initially; after that you need to open another ATAT instance in a separate window and launch Step 2.
+Step 1 must br run initially; after that you need to open another ATAT instance in a separate window and launch Step 2 to use DeathStar for domain admin credential acquisition automation.
+Run Step 3 to get the auth token for PSE's REST API; this is required for all other PSE options to work.